 Lana Little is the Director of Assistive Technology Services at Signal Centers.
-Mrs. Little has her MS in Counseling from UTK with over 20 years experience working with people who have a wide range of disabilities.
-She is also a Certified Rehabilitation Counselor and completed her Deaf-Blindness certification through Northern Illinois University with onsite training at the Helen Keller Center in Long Island, New York.
+Mrs. Little has her MS in Rehabilitation Counseling with a Deafness focus from UTK with over 20 years experience working with people who have a wide range of disabilities.
+Lana is a certified DeafBlind specialist and also a Rehabilitation Counselor.
+She completed her Deaf-Blindness certification through Northern Illinois University with onsite training at the Helen Keller Center in Long Island, New York.
 She is the President of the Chattanooga University Community Lions Club, a member of the Scenic City Chapter of the National Federation of the Blind, a member of the TN Organization of the Deaf-Blind and is a member of the Choo Choo Chapter of the Hearing Loss Association of America.

 Meet Our Team